olaven/olaven.github.io/posts/reflections/advent_of_the_threadmill.md

 passed relatively quickly!

 ### Day eleven
-Another day of 3x 10 minutes!
+Another day of 3x10 minutes!
 Running felt easier today, and time flew by with some fun podcasts.

 ### Day twelve
 I had plans today and I did not have time to run after work.
-The plans involved playing Padel, so at least some activity was involved :)
+The plans involved playing padel, so at least some activity was involved :)

 ### Day thirteen
-Played Padel today as well, but since this was a saturday I had time to run as well :-) I did 20 minutes of continous running and then ten more after a break!
+Played padel today as well, but since this was a saturday I had time to run as well :-) I did 20 minutes of continuos running and then ten more after a break!
-That is the longest yet and it feels like a step up from the usual 3x 10.
+That is the longest yet and it feels like a step up from the usual 3x10.

 There were few people at the gym; I had the place almost to myself.
-I addition, getting to and from the padel court involved some uphil cycling on snowy roads.
+I addition, getting to and from the padel court involved some uphill cycling on snowy roads.
 What a day!

 ### Day fourteen
-Another day of 3x 10 minutes.
+Another day of 3x10 minutes.
 This was fun.
 Running starts to feel very normal.
 I actually like it, more than I expected to at the very least.